-A resurgence in Barbie sales helps lift Mattel’s 3Q results
+A resurgence in Barbie and Hot Wheels sales help lift Mattel’s 3Q results

-NEW YORK (AP) — Mattel Inc., helped by the resurgence of Barbie and other iconic toys, on Tuesday reported third-quarter results that handily beat analysts’ forecasts and offered evidence that its multiyear turnaround is gaining momentum.
+NEW YORK (AP) — Mattel, helped by the resurgence of Barbie and other iconic toys, on Tuesday reported third-quarter results that handily beat analysts’ forecasts and offered evidence that its multiyear turnaround is gaining momentum.

 Its stock soared 19% in after-market trading Tuesday.